Matthew-a-smith/OpenEdgeStack/README.md

 ### Grouped Packet Storage

-Packets can be grouped into bins in memory and sent later as a bulk encrypted blob.
-This reduces transmission frequency and increases efficiency.
+Packets can be grouped into bins and stored in memory or on disk, then transmitted later as a single encrypted blob.
+This reduces transmission frequency and improves energy efficiency.

 * Groups can be up to **255 bytes**
 * Overflow is handled by creating new group files with prefixes